 Why Lifting Belts?

 A belt is a useful piece of equipment to keep in your supportive strength arsenal.
-Belts are primarily used to prevent injury and support the torso during heavier movements.
+Belts are primarily used to prevent injury and support the torso during heavier movements by support proprioception and the creation of intra-abdominal pressure.
 The use of a belt can provide a strength athlete with extra support around the torso to increase a lift’s safety.

-An Olympic lifter needs a belt that provides support, but also versatility.
-The typical Olympic belt usually comes contoured, so the posterior is thicker in width than the front of the belt.
-The stiffness and material of this athlete’s belt usually comes down to personal preference, as this athlete is performing power movements often.
+An Olympic lifter needs a weightlifting belt that provides support, but also versatility.
+The typical Olympic weightlifting belt usually comes tapered, so the posterior is thicker in width than the front of the belt.
+The stiffness and material of this athlete’s weightlifting belt usually comes down to personal preference, as this athlete is performing power movements often.

 This style belt is the same width at every part and covers the torso equally.
 Belts like the Schiek Model 6010 Double Prong Competition Power Belt and the Rogue Ohio Lifting Belt are perfect examples of this belt design.
 They are designed to support the back, abdomen, and sides evenly with the same amount of material.
 Powerlifters and strongman athletes typically sway towards these belts.

 This belt is often favored by Olympic lifters and recreational athletes because it provides the posterior with extra width, but thins out towards the abdomen.
 The skinnier portion over the abdomen allows the torso to remain mobile while providing support.

 This design is possibly the most rarely seen.
 These belts are contoured on the sides, but offer a thicker posterior and anterior section.
 In theory, their design is supposed to follow the natural curvature of the torso.
 The Schiek Model 2004 Lifting Belt utilized this type of belt design to create a versatile, yet supportive belt.